papermerge/documentation/source/User's Manual/consumption.rst

 .. note::

     Note that secret text is always shown (unlike passwords which are hidden from user's eyes) to users.
 Also, unlike passwords, secret text for email routing is stored in database as clear text.
-It is so, because secret text used for email routing is not used as user credential i.e. it doesn't grant you any privilege; you cannot open any account with that "secret text" information so to speak.
+It is so, because secret text used for email routing and is not used as user credentials of any kind i.e. it doesn't grant you any privilege; in other words you cannot open any account with that "secret text" information so to speak.

 Finally if ``IMPORT_MAIL_DELETE`` is set to True then a processed email will be deleted from